 At some point may want to touch bases with ag communities and others regarding implications for herbicide use and other practices.

-Questionable if Fish and Game Commission has authority to list and insect.
+Questionable if Fish and Game Commission has authority to list an insect.

-Watch farm bureau response to see what they respond with and if they respond with challenge.
+Watch Farm Bureau response to see what they respond with and if they respond with challenge.
 Contact Farm Bureau to see if they have acted or plan to.
 From there decide to sign onto a letter or not.
 Gwyndolyn will contact Farm Bureau

 Harlan - Yellow-legged frog split does CLFA support?
 We support good science and evidence and what that recommends.
 Discussion followed.